 From my personal experience growing shiitake on logs, I’ve found that starting with a wide-range strain provides the most consistent results for beginners while still delivering excellent flavor.

-Best wood types for Shiitake logs
+Best wood types for Shiitake mushroom logs

 Oak (White Oak, Red Oak) – The gold standard with excellent yields and longevity